patternfly/patternfly-elements/elements/pfe-primary-detail/README.md

 ## Attributes

 - `consistent-height`: Makes sure the primary details element doesn't change height when a different `details` item is shown.
+- `breakpoint-width`: The min-width of the component to be the two column desktop layout.
+- `breakpoint`: Indicates the layout state (which is managed by JS).
+Will be set to 'compact' or 'desktop'.
+JS will check the width of the component after resize to make sure it isn't smaller than the breakpoint-width.

 ## Variable hooks